Joey Logano: 2022: Second championship

 Logano began the 2022 season by winning the 2022 Busch Light Clash at The Coliseum.
 He scored his first win of the season at Darlington by retaliating William Byron with two laps to go, infuriating both Byron and the crowd.
-Logano scored his second win of the season at the inaugural Gateway race.
+Logano scored his second win of the season at the inaugural Gateway.
 During the playoffs, he won at Las Vegas to make the Championship 4, before winning at Phoenix to claim his second Cup Series championship.
 Later on Logano paid tribute to his former boss at Joe Gibbs Racing Coy Gibbs who had died the day before Logano lifted his trophy.